Physium/wjloh/_posts/2019-02-23-NSX-T-Upgrade-Troubleshoot.md

   - Troubleshooting
 ---

-2 weeks or so, I had to opportunity to help a customer to carry out an NSX-T upgrade.
+2 weeks or so, I had to opportunity to help a customer out upgrading its NSX-T environment from 2.3 to 2.3.1.
 Apparently, this was suppose to be a straightforward and simple task as the entire process is simplified via automation.
 All we have to do is download the 'NSX-T 2.3.1 Upgrade Bundle' and upload it to the NSX Manager to let it work its magic.

 Unfortunately, this upgrade process took us a good 5 - 6 solid man hours just to get it done.
-Along the way, we faced a couple errors in the host and controller section of the upgrade.
-Therefore, I would just like to take this opportunity to share some of the we faced and how we eventually overcome it.
+Along the way, we faced a couple errors in the **host** and **controller** section of the upgrade.
+Therefore, I would just like to take this opportunity to share some of the issues we faced and how we eventually overcome it.

-I wont be going through the update process in this post.
+I wont be going through the update process in this post as I believe there are lots of resource out there documenting the entire process down (Honestly, its not difficult at all either).
 As such you may refer to the following documentation/guide for some reference:
 - [VMware's NSX-T Official Documentation](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/2.3/com.vmware.nsxt.upgrade.doc/GUID-E04242D7-EF09-4601-8906-3FA77FBB06BD.html)
 - [NSX-T 2.3 to 2.3.1 Upgrade Guide by Keith Lee](http://keithlee.ie/2018/12/24/upgrade-nsx-t-from-2-3-to-2-3-1/)

 ## Host
 The host errors were pretty straightforward.
 It took us awhile to realize that the host were not booting up as planned during the upgrade process.

-First, lets take a look at the host upgrade process.
+Based on observation, the host upgrade process is as follows:
 1. Upgrade Host
 2. Put Host into Maintenance Mode
 3. Reboot Host
 4. Some final configurations before moving on to upgrade the next host or to the next step

-There were 2 particular roadblocks that we faced here.
+There were 2 particular roadblocks that we faced during the upgrade.
 1. **'Reboot Host' Phase** - This was not so much of a VMware issue but more so related to the physical host itself.
 It took us awhile to realize that the upgrade was stuck at the 'Rebooting" stage and it wasn't progressing due to the host not being able to boot past the BIOS page.
 Once we did a graceful shutdown and proceed to power on the host again, the upgrade went on as per normal.
 2. **'Put Host into Maintenance mode' Phase** - We were not too sure of the issue that was preventing the host to go into maintenance mode.
-Since the host has been cleared out of all active VMs that its sitting on it, we proceeded to reboot of the host and manually triggering the maintenance mode of the host upon restart.
-Thankfully, this fixed the issue and the upgrade progress.
+Since the host has been cleared out of all active VMs as part of the pre-requites of going into maintenance mode, we proceeded to reboot the host and manually triggering the maintenance mode of the host again upon restart.
+Thankfully, this fixed the issue and the upgrade progress as per normal.

 ## Controller

-The errors faced during the upgrades of the controller were particularly interesting.
+The errors faced during the upgrading of the controller were particularly interesting.

 <figure class="align-center">
   <a href="/assets/images/nsx-t-upgrade/image001.jpg"><img src="/assets/images/nsx-t-upgrade/image001.jpg" alt="Upgrade Error"></a>